 We use aspects of Anglican liturgy to create a framework for worship.
 We use Christian symbols as a focus for reflection and provide opportunities to discover the value of meditation and silence.
 We observe the cycle of the Anglican year including celebrations of the major Christian festivals.

-In Moorlands Primary Academy, we aim to provide a worship space which is attractive and well prepared with appropriate thought having been given to colour, space, seating, ambience and music.
+In Moorlands Primary Academy (hereafter referred to as the academy), we provide a worship space which is attractive and well prepared with appropriate thought having been given to colour, space, seating, ambience and music.